rosado-io/docs/configuration/yaml.md

       history_days: 90
       # Determine how many password history is kept.
       history_size: 10
-  # Configure Recovery Code Authenticator
-  recovery_code:
-    # The number of recovery codes.
-Default is 16.
-    count: 16
-    # Whether the user can list the recovery codes again.
-Default is false.
-    list_enabled: false
   # Configure TOTP Authenticator
   totp:
     # the maximum number of the authenticator the user can have.